9 Naive Bayes Classifier

 — Thomas Bayes

-How can we make fast and reasonably accurate predictions while keeping computation simple?
-Consider a bank that must decide, in real time, whether to approve a loan based on a customer’s income, age, and mortgage status.
-Decisions of this kind must be made quickly and consistently.
-The Naive Bayes classifier offers a simple probabilistic approach for such settings, using estimated class probabilities to support classification decisions.
+How can we make predictions quickly while still accounting for uncertainty in a principled way?
+Consider a bank that must decide whether to approve a loan application based on information such as education, employment status, income, credit score, and asset values.
+Decisions of this kind must often be made quickly and consistently, yet they also carry financial consequences.
+The Naive Bayes classifier provides a simple probabilistic framework for such decisions by estimating class probabilities from observed predictor values.

 What This Chapter Covers